ibm-cloud-docs/assistant/dialog-overview.md

 | Hypertext link | `Contact us at [ibm.com](https://www.ibm.com).` | Contact us at [ibm.com](https://www.ibm.com). |
 {: caption="Supported markdown syntax" caption-side="top"}

 The "Try it out" pane does not support Markdown syntax currently.
-You can test the dialog from the Preview link integration to see how the Markdown syntax is rendered.
+The Preview link integration does, so you can test the dialog in the preview web page to see how the Markdown syntax is rendered.

-{: note}
+The "Try it out" pane and Preview link integration support HTML syntax.
+The Slack and Facebook integrations do not.

 #### Learn more about simple responses
 {: #dialog-overview-variety}